1921 Northern Ireland and Southern Ireland general elections: Background

+On 10 May 1921, Dáil Éireann passed a resolution that the elections would be used as the Dáil's own general election; once the newly elected members reassembled, the outgoing First Dáil would stand dissolved and superseded by the incoming Second Dáil.
+The resolution was made in a secret session and not publicised until after the election.
+The leadership of the Irish Labour Party, which had previously agreed not to stand candidates against Sinn Féin, said at its August conference:

+It appears to us somewhat anomalous that such an announcement was deferred until after the elections.
+It is conceivable that had the electors been informed by a proclamation that the election was to be something more than a demonstration of political allegiance, that the persons elected were to function as the new Legislative authority, a different choice may, in some cases, have been made.

 Results

 Southern Ireland

 In the area designated as Southern Ireland, no actual polling took place as all 128 candidates were returned unopposed.
 Of these, 124 were won by Sinn Féin and four by independent Unionists representing Dublin University (Trinity College).

 A single Unionist candidate had been selected to contest the constituency of Donegal: Major Robert L Moore, who had contested East Donegal in 1918.
 Moore however later withdrew his candidacy just before the election.